Skip to main content

 Launched Phase 1 awarded Phase 2 awarded Completed

-The aim of this Challenge is to develop novel (e.g. experimental and in silico) approaches to address the potential human safety issues arising from chemicals interacting with ‘off-target’ receptors and apply new understanding of the relevance of chemical-receptor binding data to predictions of toxicity within Adverse Outcome Pathway (AOP) approaches.
+The aim of this Challenge was to develop novel (e.g. experimental and in silico) approaches to address the potential human safety issues arising from chemicals interacting with ‘off-target’ receptors and apply new understanding of the relevance of chemical-receptor binding data to predictions of toxicity within Adverse Outcome Pathway (AOP) approaches.

 Phase 2 not awarded